quietlychris/tsuga/README.md

 ### Tsuga
 #### An early stage, feature-incomplete machine-learning library

-**Note: Apologies for the current rough state of the code.
-It's still under development, so the comments and structure of certain elements are a bit disorganized, particularly around convolution, and only the 012s example is really working at the moment**

 Tsuga is an early stage machine learning library in Rust.
 It uses `ndarray` as the linear algebra backend, and operates primarily on two-dimensional `f64` arrays (`Array2<f64>` types).
 At the moment, it's primary function has been for testing out various ideas for APIs and as an educational exercise for understanding the structure and process of convolutional neural networks and isn't suitable for serious use.

 Initial testing on small fully-connected networks, with a three-number subset of the MNIST data-set which has produced over 90% accuracy on the test set.
 This example can be run using: